r3dg0d/detoxify-discord-py/README.md

 # Preface
 I plan on making a discord bot which automates removing all toxic content as a whole, and ensuring discord servers have a safe, friendly, and joyful community.
 Without all the negativity, illegal content, etc. which I have noticed on a few discord servers.
 As well as an emotional detection tool that detects negative emotions, and cheers the user up with memes.
+Can also detect when a user is bored and send an interesting article from reddit as an embed.

 Coded in either node-js or python and hosted on a VPS.